louketo/louketo-proxy/README.md

    Rohith <gambol99@gmail.com>

 COMMANDS:
-   help, h	Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --config                                     the path to the configuration file for the keycloak proxy --listen "127.0.0.1:3000"                    the interface the service should be listening on --secret                                     the client secret used to authenticate to the oauth server --client-id                                  the client id used to authenticate to the oauth serves --discovery-url                              the discovery url to retrieve the openid configuration --upstream-url "http://127.0.0.1:8081"       the url for the upstream endpoint you wish to proxy to --upstream-keepalives                        enables or disables the keepalive connections for upstream endpoint (defaults true)
+--config                                                the path to the configuration file for the keycloak proxy --listen "127.0.0.1:3000"                               the interface the service should be listening on --client-secret                                         the client secret used to authenticate to the oauth server --client-id                                             the client id used to authenticate to the oauth serves --discovery-url                                         the discovery url to retrieve the openid configuration --upstream-url "http://127.0.0.1:8081"                  the url for the upstream endpoint you wish to proxy to --revocation-url "/oauth2/revoke"                       the url for the revocation endpoint to revoke refresh token, not all providers support the revocation_endpoint
+--upstream-keepalives                                   enables or disables the keepalive connections for upstream endpoint (defaults true)
 --encryption-key                                        the encryption key used to encrpytion the session state --store-url                                             the store url to use for storing the refresh tokens, i.e. redis://127.0.0.1:6379, file:///etc/tokens.file
 --no-redirects                                          do not have back redirects when no authentication is present, simple reply with 401 code
-   --redirection-url                            the redirection url, namely the site url, note: /oauth will be added to it --hostname [--hostname option --hostname option] a list of hostnames the service will respond to, defaults to all --tls-cert                                   the path to a certificate file used for TLS --tls-private-key                            the path to the private key for TLS support --tls-ca-certificate                         the path to the ca certificate used for mutual TLS --skip-upstream-tls-verify                   whether to skip the verification of any upstream TLS (defaults to true) --scope [--scope option --scope option]      a variable list of scopes requested when authenticating the user --claim [--claim option --claim option]      a series of key pair values which must match the claims in the token present e.g. aud=myapp, iss=http://example.com etcd
+--redirection-url                                       the redirection url, namely the site url, note: /oauth will be added to it
+--hostname [--hostname option --hostname option]        a list of hostnames the service will respond to, defaults to all --tls-cert                                              the path to a certificate file used for TLS --tls-private-key                                       the path to the private key for TLS support --tls-ca-certificate                                    the path to the ca certificate used for mutual TLS --skip-upstream-tls-verify                              whether to skip the verification of any upstream TLS (defaults to true)
+--scope [--scope option --scope option]                 a variable list of scopes requested when authenticating the user --claim [--claim option --claim option]                 a series of key pair values which must match the claims in the token present e.g. aud=myapp, iss=http://example.com etcd
 --resource [--resource option --resource option]        a list of resources 'uri=/admin|methods=GET|roles=role1,role2' --signin-page                                           a custom template displayed for signin --forbidden-page                                        a custom template used for access forbidden --tag [--tag option --tag option]                       a keypair tag which is passed to the templates when render, i.e. title='My Page',site='my name' etc
-   --max-session "1h0m0s"								if refresh sessions are enabled we can limit their duration via this --cors-origins [--cors-origins option --cors-origins option]   a set of origins to add to the CORS access control (Access-Control-Allow-Origin)
+--cors-origins [--cors-origins option --cors-origins option]      a set of origins to add to the CORS access control (Access-Control-Allow-Origin)
 --cors-methods [--cors-methods option --cors-methods option]      the method permitted in the access control (Access-Control-Allow-Methods)
 --cors-headers [--cors-headers option --cors-headers option]      a set of headers to add to the CORS access control (Access-Control-Allow-Headers)
 --cors-exposes-headers [--cors-exposes-headers option --cors-exposes-headers option]   set the expose cors headers access control (Access-Control-Expose-Headers)
-   --cors-max-age "0"                           the max age applied to cors headers (Access-Control-Max-Age) --cors-credentials                           the credentials access control header (Access-Control-Allow-Credentials) --enable-security-filter                     enables the security filter handler --skip-token-verification                    testing purposes ONLY, the option allows you to bypass the token verification, expiration and roles are still enforced
+--cors-max-age "0"                                      the max age applied to cors headers (Access-Control-Max-Age) --cors-credentials                                      the credentials access control header (Access-Control-Allow-Credentials)
+--enable-security-filter                                enables the security filter handler --skip-token-verification                               testing purposes ONLY, the option allows you to bypass the token verification, expiration and roles are still enforced
-   --proxy-protocol                             switches on proxy protocol support on the listen (not supported yet) --refresh-sessions                           enables the refreshing of tokens via offline access (defaults false) --json-logging                               switch on json logging rather than text (defaults true) --log-requests                               switch on logging of all incoming requests (defaults true) --verbose                                    switch on debug / verbose logging --help, -h                                   show help --version, -v                                print the version
+--proxy-protocol                                        switches on proxy protocol support on the listen (not supported yet) --offline-session                                       enables the offline session of tokens via offline access (defaults false)
+--json-logging                                          switch on json logging rather than text (defaults true) --log-requests                                          switch on logging of all incoming requests (defaults true) --verbose                                               switch on debug / verbose logging --help, -h                                              show help --version, -v                                           print the version

 ```

 #### **Configuration**